eez-open/studio/help/en-US/components/actions/SwitchCase.md

-# DESCRIPTION [DRAFT]
+# DESCRIPTION

-Evaluira redom expressione (`When`) iz liste `Cases` i kada se naiđe na rezultat koji je true izlazi se na output čije je ime zadano sa `Then output`.
-Opcionalno, na taj output se proslijeđuje vrijednost dobijenu evaluacijom `With value` izraza, inače se proslijeđuje `true`.
-Ako niti jedan expression nije true onda neće izaći na niti jedan output.
-Može se kao zadnji element liste dodati postaviti za `When` expression vrijednost `true`, i u tom slučaju će se uvijek barem na taj output izaći ukoliko niti jedan prethodni expression nije bio true.
+The expressions added to the `Cases` list are evaluated one by one, starting from the first one in the list.
+The `Then output` of the first expression whose evaluation result will be `true` will be used for the output on which the Flow execution will continue.
+The value `true` will be passed to that output unless a `With value` expression is defined.

+During Flow execution, it may happen that none of the specified cases in the list returns `true` during evaluation.
+To prevent this from happening and stop further execution of the Flow, a case can be added at the end of the list in which `true` will be entered in the `When` parameter so that the result of the evaluation will always be true and it will be possible to exit through its output.

 # PROPERTIES

-## Cases [DRAFT]
+## Cases

-Svaki element ove liste sadrži:
+Each element of this list contains:

--   `When` - expression za koji se provjerava da li je true
+- `When` - an expression that is evaluated to see if it is `true`.
--   `Then output` - naziv outputa kroz koji se nastavalja izvršavanje flowa ako je expression `When` true.
--   `With value` - opcionalno se razultat ovog expressiona, ako je zadan, proslijeđuje na output - inače se proslijeđuje `true`.
+- `Then output` - the name of the output through which the execution of the Flow continues if the result of the evaluation of expression `When` is `true`.
+- `With value` - optional parameter, if set as an expression, is passed to the output, if not defined `true` is passed.

 # INPUTS

-## seqin [DRAFT]
+## seqin

 A standard sequence input.

 # OUTPUTS

-## seqout [DRAFT]
+## seqout

 A standard sequence output.